Jakob from CUE’s B.A Religious Studies program

-Andrew from Concordia’s B.A.
+Andrew from CUE’s B.A.
 English program

 Toyo University, Tokyo, Japan